Bhupesh-V/til/index.md

 <li><a href="/shell/print-value-of-path-readable-format">Print value of `$PATH` in readable format</a></li>
 <li><a href="/shell/random-emoji-one-liner">Random emoji 😲 in one line</a></li>
 <li><a href="/shell/reusing-arguments-from-last-command">Reuse arguments from last command</a></li>
-<li><a href="/shell/exporting-environment-variables-shell-and-vscode">Seamlessly Exporting Environment Variables for both Shell & VS Code Debugger</a></li>
+<li><a href="/shell/exporting-environment-variables-shell-and-vscode">Seamlessly Exporting Environment Variables for Shell, VSCode Debugger & Makefile</a></li>
 <li><a href="/shell/shell-redirections-quick-guide">Shell Redirections ↔ Quick Guide</a></li>
 <li><a href="/shell/writing-simple-file-watcher">Writing a simple file watcher using GNU Utils</a></li>
 <li><a href="/shell/grep-cheatsheet">grep cheatsheet</a></li>